tanteckfang/tp/docs/UserGuide.md

 ### Sorting by Tags: `sort tags`
 The greatest joy in university is, without a doubt, to attend boring classes with your close friends.

-With the `sort tags` command, NUSCourseMates helps you keep a _close_ track of students tagged as 'Close Friend' by placing them right at the top of the address book.
+With the `sort tags` command, NUSCoursemates helps you keep a _close_ track of students tagged as 'Close Friend' by placing them right at the top of the address book.

-These will be followed by contacts tagged as 'Friend', and 'Emergency', in that order of decreasing importance.
+These will be followed by students tagged as 'Friend', and 'Emergency', in that order of decreasing importance.

 Format: `sort tags`

 <div markdown="block" class="alert alert-info">
-**:information_source: Note on contacts with multiple tags:**<br>
+**:information_source: Note on students with multiple tags:**<br>
-For contacts with multiple tags, they will be sorted by the tag with the greatest importance.
+Students with multiple tags will be sorted by the tag with the greatest importance.
-For example, a contact with both 'Friend' and 'Emergency' tags will be placed in the address book with contacts tagged as 'Friend'
+For example, a student with both 'Friend' and 'Emergency' tags will be placed in the address book with other students tagged as 'Friend'
 </div>

 ### Clearing all entries : `clear`